 Why recollect the mind?

 One or two monkeys facing a predator have a higher probability of getting caught.
 But when they, as most animals do, unite and travel together, there is safety in numbers.
 You can also use this example of the monkeys in training your mind.
 The predators of the mind are thoughts of discontentment, restlessness, laziness, or anything that causes negative reactions.
+When the monkeys come together in a unit (like your mind), they are strong.

 We pay attention to numerous things and get easily distracted making our minds prey to negative thoughts.
 But if we were to unite our mind, there is more power in the mind to direct the thoughts as opposed to being scattered in laziness, confusion, or restlessness.
-A united mind becomes aware when disruptive or negative thoughts affect our wellbeing.
+A united mind becomes aware when disruptive or negative thoughts affect our well-being.
 Recollection helps us live fully in the present.
 In this way, we never miss living and being alive.

 How to recollect the mind?